David Neagle: Career as marshal

 In 1859 Stephen J. Field had replaced the former Chief Justice of the California Supreme Court, David S. Terry, after Terry killed California United States Senator David Colbreth Broderick in a duel.
 Terry was charged with a crime, but was acquitted while the witnesses were en route and left the state.
 Thirty years after the two men first met, Field had another encounter with Terry in a volatile public scandal.
 Terry was a big man, known for his physical strength and for his skill with the Bowie knife he routinely carried in a sheath under his coat.

 Sarah Althea Hill was a 30-year-old mentally unstable woman with a history of violent behavior.
 She carried a small-caliber Colt revolver in her purse and did not hesitate to threaten all who crossed her.
 She attracted the attention of 60-year-old widower and millionaire William Sharon, president of the Bank of California and owner of the Palace Hotel and of other properties.
 He gave her $500 (about $ today) per month and a room in the San Francisco Grand Hotel, adjoining the Palace Hotel where he lived, for the pleasure of her companionship.
 After just over a year, he tried to end the relationship, but she would not agree.
 He finally evicted her from the room by having the carpets ripped up and the door hinges removed, along with a $7,500 (around $) payment.

 When he began a relationship with another woman, she claimed to be his wife and sued him for adultery.
 One of her attorneys was David Terry.
 Sharon countersued, claiming that the marriage contract she produced was fraudulent.

 Sharon vs. Sharon

 As was the custom at the time, U.S. Supreme Court Associate Justice Fields was assigned to assist the California Circuit Court.
 He was coincidentally assigned to the Sharon vs. Sharon case.
 After William Sharon died on November 13, 1885, his son and son-in-law carried on the case.
 Hill/Sharon produced a handwritten will that she said she had found in his desk.
-Many were suspicious of its authenticity.
-It gave her all of Sharon's estate.
+It gave Sharon's entire estate to Hill and nothing to his son Frederick and son-in-law Frank Newlands.
+Those who knew Sharon doubted its authenticity.
 She married her attorney Terry on January 7, 1886, in Stockton.